Skip to content

 Short answers, pulled from the story.

-What is the historical origin of the term Flemish people?
+What is the history of the Flemish lion flag?